Songkran 2025: A Safety Guide during Thailand's Festival — Teach English in Thailand with Kids English

 Khao San Road

 Without question, the most popular place to celebrate Songkran in Bangkok is along the infamous Khao San Road.
-Things get very loud and wild here.
+Things get very loud and wild here, with participants enthusiastically using water guns in the spirited water fights.
 Not only is the street packed with people as the sun begins to dip, but alcohol is everywhere, so a large majority of those people are pretty loose.

 Silom Road

-For those who want a more local experience, Silom Road is the best place to participate in water-throwing.
+For those who want a more local experience, Silom Road is the best place to participate in water splashing.

 Siam Square